RenettaNelson/USD-Capstone-Project/README.md

 - Listings
 - Calendar
-- Reviews
-- Neighbourhoods
 - San Diego Weather

 ## Data Description

 - Listings.csv: Contains property listing id numbers, listing names, descriptions, neighborhood overview, reviews, etc. The dataset contains a total of 12,871 instances and 75 features.
 - Calendar.csv: Contains property listing id numbers, listing date, availability, price, and min/max number of nights per stay.
 Dataset contains  4,697,550 rows of data and  7 features.
-- Reviews.csv: Contains listing review information such as listing id, reviewer id, date, etc. This dataset contains 14,886 rows of data and 6 features.
-- Neighbourhoods.csv: Contains neighborhood group and neighborhood name details.
-There are 108 rows of data and 2 features.
 - SD_Weather_Data.csv: Contains weather details for the city of San Diego such as date, precipitation, air min, air max, and more.
 This dataset contains 2,369 rows of data and 6 features

 ## Methods Used